-A hot (or cold?) commodity for private parties and public celebrations in the Twin Cities, Hedberg’s creations glow with a fairy-tale feel that beckons on the darkest nights.
+A hot (or cold?) commodity for private parties and public celebrations in the Twin Cities, Hedberg's creations glow with a fairy-tale feel that beckons on the darkest nights.
 Over the years, she has earned the name Ice Wrangler by lining walkways of the Minnesota Landscape Arboretum and the Middlemoon Creekwalk.
 She has constructed ice bars and wildly icicled thrones.
-She even decked all the indoor tables with ice at her daughter’s wedding last January.
+She even decked all the indoor tables with ice at her daughter's wedding one January.

 "Lighting up the landscape with ice lanterns requires little more than a willingness to experiment and some basic knowledge of the logic of water and ice," says Hedberg, author of Ice Luminary Magic.
 "It's one way of stoking the cozy feeling the Danish call hygge."

 Hedberg's fascination with luminarias began decades ago.
 After a family move from California to Massachusetts, her mother began making them to help her daughters embrace the joys of winter.
 Hedberg continued the tradition with her own three children and found herself hooked.